AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Third-row seats

-Catalytic converter theft in particular has increased greatly since the pandemic — by 306 percent from December 2019 to 2020 alone.
-Catalytic converters contain precious metals such as platinum and can be sold for $50 to $250 each.
+Catalytic converter theft in particular has increased greatly since the pandemic — by 288 percent from 2020 to 2022 alone.4 Catalytic converters contain precious metals such as platinum and can be sold for $50 to $250 each, and they can cost thousands to replace.
+Rates of catalytic converter thefts have declined since 2023, but they are still at risk of being stolen.

 Cars

 Theft occurs with older cars more often than newer cars.
 Car thieves are more familiar with older cars, so they’re easier to break into.
 Additionally, new cars are more likely to have anti-theft devices and cameras.
-In 2020, the most common model year for stolen vehicles was 2007, making them 13 years old.
+In 2022, the most common model years were earlier than 2015, making them usually at least 10 years old.

-Car make and model Number of vehicles that experienced theft in 2020 (most to least) Increase from 2019 (rounded to nearest whole number) Most common year of vehicle stolen
+Car make and model Number of vehicles that experienced theft in 2022 (most to least) Most common year of vehicle stolen

 Note that this data only covers motor vehicle thefts reported to the police department.
-There is no good national data on vehicle recovery or methods of break-in, such as hot-wiring — just the number and location of thefts.
+There is no good national data on vehicle recovery or break-in methods, such as hot-wiring — just the number and location of thefts.

 Does Car Insurance Cover Theft?